Egyptian Museum: Museum development

-In 1983, the museum building was registered as a heritage site due to its unique architectural value.
-In August 2006, the largest development operation was carried out on the museum, aiming to make it a scientific and cultural destination.
-This included the establishment of a cultural center and an administrative-commercial annex on the western side of the museum, where informal settlements were removed.
-Due to various architectural distortions the building had suffered over the years, which hid much of its original aesthetic charm due to external factors like pollution and heavy traffic, the Ministry of Antiquities launched an initiative in May 2012 to create a comprehensive rehabilitation plan for the museum.
-The German Foreign Ministry funded the necessary studies and scientific research, and the International Environmental Quality Association participated in the implementation of the initiative to restore the museum to its original condition.
-The project included architectural and engineering restoration work, as well as the development of the surrounding area of Tahrir Square.
-The project was completed by 2016, after restoring the eastern and northern wings, addressing lighting issues, and reorganizing the display of valuable artifacts.
+In 1983, the museum building was registered as a heritage site for its architectural value.
+In August 2006, a major renovation began.
+This included a cultural center and an administrative-commercial annex on the western side of the museum, where informal settlements were removed.
+Due to damage the building had suffered over the years from pollution and heavy traffic, which obscured much of its original appearance, the Ministry of Antiquities launched an initiative in May 2012 to create a rehabilitation plan for the museum.
+The German Foreign Ministry funded the necessary studies and research, and the International Environmental Quality Association participated in implementing the initiative.
+The project included architectural and engineering restoration work, as well as redevelopment of the surrounding area of Tahrir Square.
+The project was completed by 2016, after restoring the eastern and northern wings, addressing lighting issues, and reorganizing artifact displays.